Impact of the PSR J0740+6620 radius constraint on the properties of high-density matter: Abstract

 \section{Abstract}

-X-ray pulse profile modeling of PSR J0740+6620, the most massive known pulsar, by the NICER and XMM-Newton observatories recently led to a measurement of its radius.
-We investigate this measurement's implications for the neutron star equation of state, employing a nonparametric EoS model based on Gaussian processes and combining information from other X-ray, radio and gravitational-wave observations of neutron stars.
-Our analysis mildly disfavors equations of state that support a disconnected hybrid star branch in the mass-radius relation, a proxy for strong phase transitions, with a Bayes factor of \NewBFbranchesApprox.
-For EoSs with multiple stable branches, the transition mass from the hadronic to the hybrid branch is constrained to lie outside ($\NewMtranslow,\NewMtranshigh$) \Msolar.
-We also find that the conformal sound-speed bound is violated inside neutron star cores, implying that core matter is strongly interacting.
+X-ray pulse profile modeling of PSR J0740+6620, the most massive known pulsar, with data from the NICER and XMM-Newton observatories recently led to a measurement of its radius.
+We investigate this measurement's implications for the neutron star equation of state (EoS), employing a nonparametric EoS model based on Gaussian processes and combining information from other x-ray, radio and gravitational-wave observations of neutron stars.
+Our analysis mildly disfavors EoSs that support a disconnected hybrid star branch in the mass-radius relation, a proxy for strong phase transitions, with a Bayes factor of \NewBFbranchesApprox.
+For such EoSs, the transition mass from the hadronic to the hybrid branch is constrained to lie outside ($\NewMtranslow,\NewMtranshigh$) \Msolar.
+We also find that the conformal sound-speed bound is violated inside neutron star cores, which implies that the core matter is strongly interacting.
 The squared sound speed reaches a maximum of $\NewMaxCs\, c^2$ at $\NewRhoMaxCssat$ times nuclear saturation density at 90\% credibility.
 Since all but the gravitational-wave observations prefer a relatively stiff EoS, PSR J0740+6620's central density is only $\JCromrhocsat$ times nuclear saturation, limiting the density range probed by observations of cold, nonrotating neutron stars in $\beta$-equilibrium.